The Future – What can I do with a major in Event Management?

 - Marriott Waterfront Hotel, Annapolis, MD

 - StarPower Talent, Ocean City, MD

 - Event Planning DC, Damascus, MD

-- Disney Magic Kingdom Food & Beverage, Orlando, FL
+- Disney Magic Kingdom Food & Beverage, Orlando

 - Baptist Children’s Homes of NC

 - Colonial Country Club, NC